 Isolation of an A.s.
 Cas12a mutant with increased cleavage activity

 CRISPR enzymes function natively in bacteria as part of a primitive immune system that helps to maintain genomic integrity from invading bacteriophages .
 The finding that these enzymes, which are simply RNA-targeted DNA endonucleases, could introduce targeted dsDNA breaks in human cells was quite remarkable .
 Nevertheless, these enzymes did not evolve to work in the mammalian nucleus and are not always perfectly adapted to function in that environment.
 S.p.
 Cas9, for example, can facilitate an alarming amount of unwanted off-target editing when targeting certain genomic sites .
 This finding is perhaps not surprising given that eukaryotic genomes are generally far larger than those of prokaryotes, and thus S.p.
-Cas9 did not evolve specificity mechanisms adequate for editing the human genome.
+Cas9 did not evolve to target a single loci while editing the human genome.
 At IDT, we have given nature a boost by applying directed evolution principles to both S.p.
 Cas9 and A.s.
 Cas12a to make them better suited for genome editing in eukaryotic cells.

 Previously, to address the low fidelity of S.p.
 Cas9, we engineered the Alt-R HiFi Cas9 protein, which is a mutant form of S.p.
-Cas9 that was evolved to increase its target site specificity .
+Cas9 that was evolved to decrease its off-target editing activity .
 While fidelity (i.e., site-specific targeting as opposed to targeting and cleavage of unintended sites) was our main concern with S.p.
 Cas9, the principal issue we encountered with A.s.
-Cas12a was poor site-to-site consistency in terms of editing efficiency.
+Cas12a was poor site-to-site consistency in terms of on-target editing efficiency.
 We therefore set out improve the reliability of A.s.
-Cas12a without compromising its high specificity and AT-rich PAM site preference.
+Cas12a without compromising its lower off-target activity and AT-rich PAM site preference.
 We developed a bacterial-based selection assay to select for A.s.
 Cas12a mutants that demonstrate increased cleavage activity (Figure 1).
 We selected A.s.
 Cas12a variants with cleavage efficiencies that are higher than those observed with the wild-type enzyme at non-canonical TTTT PAM sites for two reasons.
 First, this specific motif is significantly more prevalent throughout the human genome than the other three TTTV motifs.
 Second, A.s.
 Cas12a generally recognizes TTTT PAM sequences poorly.
 After multiple rounds of selections, we successfully enriched several mutations, the best of which ultimately made up the Alt-R A.s.
 Cas12a Ultra protein.

 Alt-R A.s.
 Cas12a Ultra dramatically increases editing efficiency and HDR at TTTN PAM sites